 That said, ad networks and social media apps generate rich demand intelligence.
 Most ad networks have sophisticated onboard tools that enable the dissection of their ad data.

 Most social media apps tell you much more than ad networks because ad interactions in these communities are related to the individual profiles of those engaging with the ads.
 The catch, though, is almost none of them – certainly not LinkedIn and Facebook – expose that personal information.
 While they can tell you how much activity occurred in the industry at companies of a specific size, or certain job levels, they will not tell you who specifically drove that behavior.

 Capturing Early Demand Data

 Once identified, early demand behavior must be consistently gathered and stored for subsequent leveraging of this data efficiently later.

-Here, again, be it a marketing automation tool, an ESP, an ad network, or a social media community, you generally have onboard capabilities to capture and store this information.
+Again, be it a marketing automation tool, an ESP, an ad network, or a social media community, you generally have onboard capabilities to capture and store this information.
 Most enterprises, ultimately, prefer to bring contact data into their CRM for maximum analysis.

 The paradox is that most marketing automation tools require opted-in contacts only to be used.
 So, even if you use email and know in advance whose behavior you’re trying to drive unless they click with consent, it’s preferred that you not import them.

 💡 TIP: When using email to drive behavior, you only need a click to identify the individual behind it.
 However, to meet the opt-in requirement, the individual must provide consent.
-It’s important to remember that a click with a disclaimer (accompanied by a check box or something like it) accomplishes that with a minimum of friction.
+It’s important to remember that a click with a disclaimer (accompanied by a check box or something like it) accomplishes that with minimum friction.

 Leveraging Early Demand Data